Years of Service

 Welcome to Warwick Garden, Rt.
 17A/94

-Co-Chairs: Nancy Arthur, Laurie Unick • Established in 1997, this garden is located on Route 94/17A south, a well traversed entry into Warwick Village.
+Chair: Laurie Unick • Established in 1997, this garden is located on Route 94/17A south, a well traversed entry into Warwick Village.
 The welcoming sign surrounded by a tiny garden grabs your eye with its beauty.
 Dedicated and daring members of our garden club have climbed the steep slope to plant and maintain this garden with inspired seasonal designs.

 The Flagpole Garden

-Co-Chairs: Nancy Arthur, Ginny Adams • Located in the driveway in front of Warwick Town Hall at 132 Kings Highway, the circular bed of perennials and colorful grasses that coordinate with the two seasonal flower pots serve as the perfect accent for this imposing building.
+Chair: Ginny Adams • Located in the driveway in front of Warwick Town Hall at 132 Kings Highway, the circular bed of perennials and colorful grasses that coordinate with the two seasonal flower pots serve as the perfect accent for this imposing building.
 This garden was established in 1993.

 We make a difference